micromdm/website/content/blog/certificates.md

 ### Method B: Export a Profile Manager certificate

 *Profile Manager* is Apple's reference MDM product (or proof-of-concept, depending on how jaded you are about it).
 It's bundled with [macOS Server.app](https://itunes.apple.com/us/app/macos-server/id883878097?mt=12) for US$20 and requires macOS (or a VM running it).
-It has a neat feature where, with only an Apple ID it can submit a certificate request to Apple, have an MDM certificate signed, and returned back to it in one step.
+It has a neat feature where with only an Apple ID it can submit a certificate request to Apple, have an MDM certificate signed, and returned back to it in one step.
 This skips over a bunch of the rigmarole in getting a push certificate.

 This technique was probably first documented in 2011 as a part of [David Shuetz Black Hat 2011 presentation "Inside Apple’s MDM Black Box."](https://www.youtube.com/watch?v=OifARLlRMyU).
 [Page seven of his PDF](https://media.blackhat.com/bh-us-11/Schuetz/BH_US_11_Schuetz_InsideAppleMDM_WP.pdf) documents exporting the PKCS#12 certificate & key from Keychain Access.app once you've [turned on Profile Manager](https://help.apple.com/serverapp/mac/5.3/#/apd05B9B761-D390-4A75-9251-E9AD29A61D0C).
 The [MicroMDM Quickstart guide](https://github.com/micromdm/micromdm/wiki/Quickstart#getting-an-mdm-push-certificate) also has some documentation on getting at this certificate.